AshHash/ScalpMeNot/README.md

 This contract will handle the auction of the item and transactions associated with the auction.
 We will be modifying the smart contract provided in the [example](https://docs.soliditylang.org/en/v0.5.13/solidity-by-example.html#id2) provided in Solidity's documentation, to account for multiple winners of a blind auction.

+### Individual Work Breakdown

 ### Rahin Rahman rahin.rahman17@myhunter.cuny.edu
+-README and Purpose of Contract by Rahin Rahman.

 ### Atta Saleh atta.saleh29@myhunter.cuny.edu
+-Interface of Contract with function and event headers by Atta Saleh.

+### Note: Implementation of contract worked on by both members through Visual Studio Live Share.